arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 Water Usage

-Regarding the use of water, at the system startup, the current amount of water is measured and saved, in this way any decrease in it is translated as a use, the use of water is daily reset to have an average daily use graph in the Cloud.
+Regarding the use of water, at the system startup, the current amount of water is measured and saved, in this way any decrease in it is translated as a use, the use of water is daily reset to have an average daily use graph in the cloud.

 Weather Forecast Consideration